pickyourtrail_logo

 • Textile & Spice Souks – a short walk across the creek for a local market experience.

-Day-Trip Tip: Combine a visit to the Coffee Museum Dubai with a heritage walk in Bastakiya, then catch sunset views by the Dubai Creek for a relaxed half-day cultural outing.
+Day-Trip Tip: Combine a visit to the Dubai Coffee Museum with a heritage walk in Bastakiya, then catch sunset views by the Dubai Creek for a relaxed half-day cultural outing.

-Top Experiences at Coffee Museum Dubai
+Top Experiences at Dubai Coffee Museum

 1. Walk Through Coffee History

-Begin your adventure at the very start, where the journey of coffee is depicted with the help of primitive coffee beans, maps, roasting instruments, and ancient coffee-makers.
+Begin your adventure at the very start, where the journey of coffee is depicted with the help of primitive coffee beans, maps, roasting instruments, and ancient coffee makers.

 2. Experience Traditional Arabic Coffee Ritual